-By learning how to intentionally develop, demonstrate, document, and explicitly articulate core "career readiness" competencies, students can strengthen their candidacy for internships and jobs, as well as accelerate their career mobility and advancement.
+By learning how to intentionally develop, demonstrate, document, and articulate core "career readiness" competencies, students can deepen their personal "career narratives," strengthen their candidacy for internships and jobs, and accelerate their career mobility and advancement.

-Intentional Competency Development: Getting Started
+Competency Awareness and Development: Suggestions for Getting Started

-- Review and reflect on the framework of 9 core competencies for career readiness. - Reflect on your comfort and confidence in demonstrating and articulating each competency. - Assess which competencies are your strongest and which ones require a more intentional focus. - Meet with a Career Consultant at the Career Center to further explore the value of competency awareness, development, documentation, and articulation. - Set goals for intentional competency development throughout your academic and co-curricular experiences at CC; strategically pursue activities and involvement that will enable you to further develop and demonstrate these competencies. - Seek to incorporate career readiness competencies into your "story" and professional identity, including articulating related skills in your LinkedIn profile, resumes, cover letters, interview answers, and other application/self-marketing materials. - Utilize the Career Center's interview training platform, Big Interview, to practice answering interview questions about your competencies. - Seek feedback from supervisors, mentors, and peers about their perceptions of your competencies based on their observations of your behavior in different settings. - Complete the Career Center's "Career Readiness" assessment tool (SkillSurvey) in conjunction with an internship, campus job, or other work-related experiences in which you have a leader/supervisor who can also complete the assessment based on their observations of your performance.
+- Review and reflect on this framework of core competencies for career readiness. - Reflect on your comfort and confidence in demonstrating and articulating each competency. - Assess which competencies are your strongest and which ones require a more intentional focus. - Meet with a Career Consultant at the Career Center to further explore the value of competency awareness, development, documentation, and articulation. - Set goals for intentional competency development throughout your academic and co-curricular experiences at CC; strategically pursue activities and involvement that will enable you to further develop and demonstrate these competencies. - Seek to incorporate career readiness competencies into your "story" and professional identity, including articulating related skills in your LinkedIn profile, resumes, cover letters, interview answers, and other application/self-marketing materials. - Utilize the Career Center's interview training platform, Big Interview, to practice answering interview questions about your competencies. - Seek feedback from supervisors, mentors, and peers about their perceptions of your competencies based on their observations of your behavior in different settings.